-At the core of the degree are structuring, writing and editing skills, although the course addresses many other aspects of the writing process, from the development of ideas and finding of voice, to final publication and questions concerning the role of writers and writing within society.
+Structuring, writing and editing skills are at the core of the degree, although the course addresses many other aspects of the writing process, from the development of ideas and finding of voice to final publication and questions concerning the role of writers and writing within society.

 Please note: The units of study listed below are subject to change and are to be used as a guide only.

 The Graduate Certificate in Creative Writing requires the satisfactory completion of 4 units of study (24 credit points) (cp).
 The course may include core or compulsory units of study.
 All units of study are chosen from the list of approved electives.

 If you are interested in improving your skills in creative writing and understanding theories and histories of writing, this course will suit you.
 Some Creative Writing students have become published writers during or after their candidature or have found careers in publishing and editing as well as teaching.